daaquan/slim-angular/README.md

 ## Build and deployment

-Nuragio includes a [Phing XML script](https://github.com/alexdebril/nuragio/blob/master/build.xml) to build your application in an easy-to-deploy archive.
+slim-angular includes a [Phing XML script](https://github.com/alexdebril/slim-angular/blob/master/build.xml) to build your application in an easy-to-deploy archive.
 The main steps are :

  - copy `php/`and `public/` in a packaging folder called `dist/package/`
  - in the packaging folder : install dependencies with Composer in production mode (no development dependencies and with an optimized autoloader)